Sisodia's arrest height of dictatorship, black day for democracy: AAP | Politics

 - India

+Mann said sending Sisodia behind the bars is an example of the BJP's ''cowardice''.

+''Sending nation builders to jail is part of the BJP's agenda.
+The arrest of Manish Sisodia is an example of BJP's cowardice and the Aam Aadmi Party vehemently condemns this,'' he said.

-The CBI on Sunday arrested Sisodia in connection with alleged corruption in the now-scrapped excise policy relating to the sale of alcohol, in a move that could plunge the national capital into a governance crisis and further widen the political rift between the AAP and the BJP-led Central government.
+The CBI on Sunday arrested Sisodia in connection with alleged corruption in the formulation and implementation of the now-scrapped excise policy for 2021-22 relating to the sale of alcohol.

-''Sisodia's arrest is the height of dictatorship.
-You have arrested a good person and best education minister which is not the right thing, Modi ji.
+In a tweet in Hindi, AAP MP Sanjay Singh said, ''Sisodia's arrest is the height of dictatorship.
+You have arrested a good person and the best education minister which is not the right thing, Modi ji.
 God will not forgive you.
-One day, your dictatorship will definitely end, Modi ji,'' Singh said in a tweet in Hindi.
+One day, your dictatorship will definitely end, Modi ji.''
 The AAP's official handle tweeted in Hindi, ''It is a black day for democracy.
-BJP'S CBI has arrested world's best education minister Manish Sisodia who has shaped the future of several children in a false case.
-BJP has carried out this arrest due to political vendetta.''
-AAP spokesperson and MLA Atishi said Sisodia was arrested because of the growing popularity of the party and its leader Arvind Kejriwal.
+The BJP's CBI has arrested the world's best education minister Manish Sisodia, who has shaped the future of many children, in a false case.
+The BJP has carried out this arrest due to political vendetta.''
+AAP spokesperson and MLA Atishi said Sisodia was arrested because of the growing popularity of the party and Kejriwal.

-She said Sisodia is that education minister who turned around government schools and educated 20 lakh poor children of Delhi.
+She said Sisodia is the education minister who turned around government schools and educated 20 lakh poor children of Delhi.

+''Lakhs of poor children were given a good future by him.
+He shattered the notion that government schools cannot provide good education and increased confidence in them.

-She said even after one year of investigation, multiple raids at his residence, office and bank locker, the CBI couldn't find corruption of even Re 1.
+She said even after one year of investigation and multiple raids at Sisodia's residence, office and bank locker, the CBI couldn't find corruption of even Re 1.

-''After one year of investigation, the CBI, ED investigations, 500 officers could not prove that he did corruption of even Re 1.
-Today's arrest is related to AAP's rising popularity,'' she alleged.
+''After one year of investigation, CBI and ED investigations, 500 officers could not prove that he did corruption of even Re 1.
+Today's arrest is related to AAP's rising popularity,'' she charged.

-''The BJP is digging its own grave by arresting Manish Sisodia.
-AAP is the reason BJP's name will be forever erased from history.
-Sisodia will become the future education minister of the country,'' Atishi said.
+Using the opportunity to project Kejriwal as an alternative to PM Modi, Atishi said that by arresting Sisodia, the BJP is ''digging its own grave'' and that the AAP will be the reason why the BJP's name will be ''erased from history''.

-Reiterating Singh's views, she said this is height of dictatorship and asserted that whenever dictatorship tries to stifle truth, it emerges stronger.
+''Sisodia will become the future education minister of the country,'' she claimed.

-Sisodia was arrested after nearly eight hours of questioning as his answers were not satisfactory, officials said.
+Sisodia was arrested by the CBI after nearly eight hours of questioning as his answers were not satisfactory, officials said.

 The AAP leader, the accused number one in the CBI FIR, was first questioned on October 17.